Products of Euclidean metrics and applications to proximity questions among curves: Conclusion

 \section{Conclusion}

-Thanks to the simplicity of the approach, it should be easy to implement it and should have practical interest.
-We plan to apply it to real scenarios with data from road segments or time series.
+Thanks to the simplicity of the approach, we expect it to lead to software of practical interest so we are working on a C++ implementation.
+We may apply it to real scenarios with data from road segments or time series.

 The key ingredient of our approach is a randomized embedding from $\ell_2$ to $\ell_p$ which is the first step to the ANN solution for $\ell_p$-products of $\ell_2$.
-The embedding is essentially a gaussian projection and it exploits the $2$-stability property of normal variables, along with standard properties of their tails.
+The embedding is essentially a Gaussian projection and it exploits the $2$-stability property of normal variables, along with standard properties of their tails.
 We expect that a similar result can be achieved for $\ell_p$-products of $\ell_q$, where $q\in[1,2)$.
-One related result for ANN \cite{BG16}, provides with dimension reduction for $\ell_q$, $q\in[1,2)$.
+One related result for ANN \cite{BG16}, offers a dimension reduction for $\ell_q$, $q\in[1,2)$.